-Install and launch Stellar Data Recovery Technician software
+1. Install and launch Stellar Data Recovery Technician software.

-From the next available screens, select all parameters as available in the original RAID
+4. From the next available screens, select all parameters as available in the original RAID.

-It is comparatively more straightforward and less time taking the process to recover RAID with the help of professional data recovery software.
+Stellar Data Recovery is a comparatively more straightforward and less time taking process to recover RAID.
 Moreover, after recovery, the data is available in an accessible form.
 Once you recover data from RAID 5 with 2 Disk failure, you can rebuild the array.